n7koirala/Vigeneres_Cipher/ReadmeTest.md

 3. `HEAAN_GPU_avx2`: Contains tests run on Advanced Vector Extensions 2 (AVX2) architecture using GPU for HEAAN only
 4. `HEAAN_GPU_avx512`: Contains tests run on Advanced Vector Extensions SIMD instructions for x86 instruction set architecture using GPU for HEAAN only

-- Folders are named using the type of test data that they contain.
+- Folders are named using the type of test data that they contain
 - report.csv file contains the actual data used for all the graphs
 - err.txt contains any errors thrown by HEProfiler while running the tests